Ross Stores Inc. (ROST) Review – Making Smarter Decisions

 Ross Stores Inc. (ROST) Insider Activity

 A total of 39 insider transactions have happened at Ross Stores Inc. (ROST) in the last six months, with sales accounting for 22 and purchases happening 17 times.
-The most recent transaction is an insider sale by Morrow Brian R., the company’s President, CMO dd’s DISCOUNTS.
-SEC filings show that Morrow Brian R. sold 11,289 shares of the company’s common stock on Mar 17 at a price of $124.00 per share for a total of $1.4 million.
-Following the sale, the insider now owns 69825.0 shares.
+The most recent transaction is an insider sale by KOBAYASHI MICHAEL K, the company’s President, Ops. & Technology.
+SEC filings show that KOBAYASHI MICHAEL K sold 1,459 shares of the company’s common stock on Mar 23 at a price of $119.17 per share for a total of $0.17 million.
+Following the sale, the insider now owns 82633.0 shares.

-Ross Stores Inc. disclosed in a document filed with the SEC on Mar 17 that ORBAN GEORGE (Director) sold a total of 3,250 shares of the company’s common stock.
-The trade occurred on Mar 17 and was made at $123.31 per share for $0.4 million.
-Following the transaction, the insider now directly holds 0.41 million shares of the ROST stock.
+Ross Stores Inc. disclosed in a document filed with the SEC on Mar 23 that Hartshorn Michael J. (Group President, COO) sold a total of 2,625 shares of the company’s common stock.
+The trade occurred on Mar 23 and was made at $119.22 per share for $0.31 million.
+Following the transaction, the insider now directly holds 0.12 million shares of the ROST stock.

-Still, SEC filings show that on Mar 16, Marquette Travis (EVP, Chief Financial Officer) disposed off 1,749 shares at an average price of $124.20 for $0.22 million.
-The insider now directly holds 68,571 shares of Ross Stores Inc. (ROST).
+Still, SEC filings show that on Mar 22, RENTLER BARBARA (Chief Executive Officer) disposed off 7,570 shares at an average price of $119.26 for $0.9 million.
+The insider now directly holds 303,688 shares of Ross Stores Inc. (ROST).

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.